Degrassi Junior High: In popular culture

 American filmmaker Kevin Smith was a particular fan of Degrassi Junior High, having discovered it while working at a convenience store in New Jersey, and acknowledged an infatuation with Stacie Mistysyn and her character Caitlin Ryan.
 Smith wrote a piece about his enthusiasm for the series for Details magazine in November 1996, where it is claimed that he spent $3,000 on the series on home video.
 Smith has referenced the series several times in his work, including Clerks, which features a character named Caitlin Bree, and Chasing Amy.

-He attempted to cast Mistysyn in his 1995 film Mallrats in the role of Rene Mosier, but was denied by Universal Pictures, who wanted a better-known name.
-As a compromise, Smith made Shannen Doherty, who got the role, wear a Degrassi jacket for the character.
+He wanted Mistysyn to appear in Mallrats, but Universal Pictures wanted a better-known actress and vetoed him.
+As a compromise, Shannen Doherty, who was cast in the role Smith wanted for Mistysyn, is seen wearing a Degrassi jacket in the film.
 Smith, along with Jason Mewes, guest-starred on and wrote several episodes of Degrassi: The Next Generation, in which they play fictional versions of themselves filming a Jay and Silent Bob movie at the school.
 Smith later wrote the introduction to The Official 411: Degrassi Generations by Kathryn Ellis.

-Reviewing the 2005 film Harry Potter and the Goblet of Fire, Boston Globe critic Ty Burr quipped that it sometimes felt like "Degrassi Junior High with dragons".